symfony-cmf/symfony-cmf-docs/quick_tour/the_third_party_bundles.rst

 SonataSeoBundle_.
 It provides a way to extract SEO information from a document and to make SEO information editable using an admin.

-To integrate the SeoBundle into the Standard Edition, you need to include it in your project with ``composer require symfony-cmf/seo-bundle`` and then register both the CMF and the Sonata bundle in the ``AppKernel``::
+To integrate the SeoBundle into the Sandbox, you need to include it in your project with ``composer require symfony-cmf/seo-bundle`` and then register both the CMF and the Sonata bundle in the ``AppKernel``::